usnistgov/800-63-3/sp800-63-3/sec5_xAL.md

 The technical guidelines detailed in NIST SP 800-63-3 and its companion volumes, is agnostic to the authentication and identity proofing architecture an agency selects.
 However, there are scenarios an agency may encounter which makes identity federation potentially more attractive than establishing identity services local to the agency or individual applications.
 The following list details the scenarios where an agency may consider federation as a viable option.
 This list does not factor in any economic benefits or weaknesss of federation vs. localized identity architectures.

 **Federate Authenticators:**

-- Potential users already have an authenticator at or above required AAL
+*  Potential users already have an authenticator at or above required AAL
-- Multiple credential form factors are required to cover all possible user communities
+*  Multiple credential form factors are required to cover all possible user communities
-- Agency does not have infrastructure to support authentication management (e.g., account recovery, authenticator issuance, helpdesk)
+*  Agency does not have infrastructure to support authentication management (e.g., account recovery, authenticator issuance, helpdesk)

 **Federate Attributes:**

+* Pseudonymity is important to stakeholders accessing the service
-- Access to the service only requires a partial attribute list
+* Access to the service only requires a partial attribute list
 - Access to the service only requires at least one attribute claim
 - Agency is not the authoritative source or issueing source for required attributes
 - Attributes are only required temporarily during use (such as to make